ShreyTiwari/Smart-Paring-Lot/README.md

 - Power Distribution Board<br />
 - Servo Motors<br /><br />

 The main aim of this project was to gain exposure to the fast prototyping techniques, so as to better convert your ideas into reality.
-Programming boards introduces us to a different programming style and also requires us to write efficient source code due to the lack of compute power on board.
+Programmable boards introduce us to a different programming style and also requires us to write efficient source code due to the lack of compute power on board.